Russel Norman: the definition of a sure thing

 This same care is fostered in the kitchen by Florence Knight, the head chef celebrated for her cooking in the old Polpetto.
 The food today suggests that she is still on top form, with a devastatingly soft mound of burrata invigorated with chilli and agretti.
 On another plate, scallop is draped with a membrane of lardo and arranged on cauliflower puree – the perfect partners to a meat so tender.

-Black, slick-shelled mussels find themselves in a familiar white wine sauce that most everyone will be acquainted with, whilst a less familiar strip of kid is slow cooked to an utterly blissful texture.
+Black, slick-shelled mussels find themselves in a familiar sauce that most everyone will be acquainted with, whilst a less familiar strip of kid is slow cooked to an utterly blissful texture.
 A flan is not the most exciting of prospects, but the slice of chocolate which turns up is abundant in cocoa and cream.
 Its texture is truffle-like and rich enough for at least two to marvel over.
-To rejuvenate, a scoop of brilliant green apple sorbet in a pool of mead, whose intensity will cut through the preceding richness.
+To rejuvenate, a scoop of brilliant green apple sorbet, whose intensity will cut through the preceding richness.

 Chefs who open up multiple restaurants often do so in the same style.
 Of course, every restaurateur will have their own signature ways about them, and Norman is no exception.
 What he does, however, is to give each of his restaurants a sense of individuality.
 Dining at Polpetto is different from dining at Polpo or Spuntino, and I would hazard that The Ape and Bird and Mishkins also offer new delights.
 It is a skill that takes care and mastery, and Norman succeeds in conveying both.